 Chapter 6 Conveyance & Transportation Issues

 Worldwide, >1 billion people travel by commercial aircraft every year, and this number is expected to double in the next 20 years.
 Travelers often have concerns about the health risks of flying in airplanes.
 Those with underlying illness need to be aware that the entire point-to-point travel experience, including buses, trains, taxis, and public waiting areas, can pose challenges.
-While illness may occur as a direct result of air travel, it is uncommon; the main concerns are:
+While illness may occur as a direct result of air travel, it is uncommon; the main concerns are as follows:

 - Relative immobility during flights (risk of thromboembolic disease, see Chapter 2, Deep Vein Thrombosis & Pulmonary Embolism)